towurzer/tobias-machts/README.md

-- 👋 Hi, I’m @tobias-machts
+- 👋 Hi, I’m @towurzer
-- 🇦🇹  I'm an austrian developer whoes journey started in 2022
+- 🇦🇹  I'm an austrian developer
-- 👀 I’m 19 years old and interested in Programming, Biking, Skiing, travelling and in the mountains
+- 👀 19 years old and
-- 🌱 I’m currently learning python
+- 🌱 currently learning python
 - 📫 How to reach me [ig:@tobi.wurzer]

 <!---